Ahmed-Samer/alx-pre_course/README.md

-My first readme has been updated for Collaboration: be up to date
+My first readme has been updated